BBN-E/nlplingo/README.md

 - We'll normally do hyper-parameters search over (cnn.neighbor_dist, *.positive_weight, *.batch_size, *.num_feature_maps, *.epoch)
 - Note that each run will produce different scores/results (e.g. due to drop-out).
 So we also normally do a few runs per hyper-params setting, and take the one which performs best on dev.
 - The hdf and pickle are model files.

+### Acknowledgments

+This work was supported by DARPA/I2O and U.S. Air Force Research Laboratory Contract No. FA8650-17-C-7716 under the Causal Exploration program, and DARPA/I2O and U.S. Army Research Office Contract No. W911NF-18-C-0003 under the World Modelers program.
+The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+This document does not contain technology or technical data controlled under either the U.S. International Traffic in Arms Regulations or the U.S. Export Administration Regulations.